cnstechnicalgroup/dbsm/README.md

 Getting started
 ===============

-`dbsm` simplifies the management of ad-hoc DB scripts by allowing you to track projects and manages three areas:
+`dbsm` simplifies the management of ad-hoc DB scripts by allowing you to track projects.
+The three manageable areas are:

 * Projects
     Name of the project, e.g. `webapp1`